iotaledger/iota/crates/iota-framework/packages/stardust/design.md

 the transaction would fail, just like it would in stardust.

 Address Ownership is migrated directly by converting `Ed25519 Address`, `Alias Address` or `Nft Address` to an `IotaAddress` without any modification.
-For `Ed25519 Address`es this works, because of the changes to the address derivation scheme.
+For `Ed25519 Address`es this means that their original backing keypair can simply continue to be used to unlock objects in Move.
 The `Alias` and `Nft` address types represent object ownership.
 Those are effectively migrated as a transfer.
-For example, an `Alias Output A` owning a `Basic Output B` in Stardust, would be migrated as setting the `owner` of `B` to the address of `A` (the Alias ID), which is equivalent to the Alias Address in Stardust.
-This is the same as if `B` would have been transferred (using either of `iota::transfer::{transfer,public_transfer}`) to the address of `A` (the Alias ID) in a PTB.
-The migrated alias `A` can then _receive_ `B` using the `stardust::address_unlock_condition::unlock_alias_address_owned_basic` function.
-It is just a wrapper around `iota::transfer::receive`.
+For example, an `Alias Output A` owning a `Basic Output B` in Stardust, is migrated as setting the `owner` of `B` to the address of `A` (the Alias ID), which is equivalent to the Alias Address in Stardust.
+This is the same as if `B` would have been transferred (using either of `iota::transfer::{transfer,public_transfer}`) to the address of `A` (the Alias ID).
+The migrated alias `A` can then _receive_ `B` using the `stardust::address_unlock_condition::unlock_alias_address_owned_basic` function, which is essentially a wrapper around `iota::transfer::receive`.
 There are equivalent unlock functions for the other possible variants of object ownership.

 ## Basic Outputs